Pummelled by gas crisis, Germany's Uniper posts $12.5 bln net loss | Headlines

 Pummelled by gas crisis, Germany's Uniper posts $12.5 bln net loss

+The bailout has laid bare Germany's reliance on Russian gas imports, which accounted for around 55% of the total last year, as well as the costs related to efforts to find alternative sources to keep on powering Europe's top economy.
 "Uniper has, for months, been playing a crucial role in stabilising Germany's gas supply - at the cost of billions in losses resulting from the sharp drop in gas deliveries from Russia," Chief Executive Klaus-Dieter Maubach said.
-Shares in the company were indicated to open 2.6% lower.

 - Country: